roosahut/tiralabra/README.md

 After the routes have shown up you can choose another points in Helsinki and see the route between them.

 I will be adding another features to the frontend but so far that is all there is.
+I also don't have tests yet which is a problem and will be the next thing I'm doing.

 ### Documentation